Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Discussion

 \section{Discussion}

 This study contributes to a growing understanding of how K–12 teachers navigate the promises and perils of GenAI in educational equality through their everyday GenAI education teaching practices.
 Our findings across three regions (the United States, South Africa, and Taiwan) highlight a threefold dynamic.
-First, teachers actively used GenAI education as a mechanism to alleviate pre-existing inequalities and to prevent the emergence of new ones (\autoref{RQ1}).
-Second, despite these efforts, their work was repeatedly constrained by infrastructural gaps, limited training, and restrictive social norms that lay beyond individual control (\autoref{RQ2}).
-Third, teachers further envisioned concrete pathways for the future of GenAI education, outlining guidelines for schools, companies, and governments to support equal access and meaningful use better (\autoref{RQ3}).
+First, teachers actively used GenAI education as a mechanism to alleviate pre-existing inequalities and to prevent the emergence of new ones (see \autoref{RQ1}).
+Second, despite these efforts, their work was repeatedly constrained by infrastructural gaps, limited training, and restrictive social norms that lay beyond individual control (see \autoref{RQ2}).
+Third, teachers further envisioned concrete pathways for the future of GenAI education, outlining guidelines for schools, companies, and governments to support equal access and meaningful use better (see \autoref{RQ3}).

 In the following discussion section, first, we reconceptualize GenAI education as a teacher practice of negotiating equality (see \autoref{Discussion1}).
 Second, we distinguish GenAI education from earlier forms of computing education, highlighting how its natural language interface lowers barriers for diverse learners but also introduces new equality challenges that demand teacher mediation (see \autoref{d2}).
-Third, we extend beyond prior studies on individual adoption to demonstrate that teachers’ equality-oriented practices are deeply constrained by structural conditions of infrastructure, training, and social norms, underscoring the need to bridge micro-level pedagogical work with macro-level systemic inequalities (\autoref{d3}).
-Finally, we contribute design and policy implications by outlining how GenAI systems and educational policies can better support teachers’ equality work, moving from individual initiative to systemic scaffolding (see \autoref{implications}).
+Third, we extend beyond prior studies on individual adoption to demonstrate that teachers’ equality-oriented practices are deeply constrained by structural conditions of infrastructure, training, and social norms, underscoring the need to bridge micro-level pedagogical work with macro-level systemic inequalities (see \autoref{d3}).
+Finally, we synthesize these findings into a set of design tensions that articulate broader HCI contributions, and derive design and policy implications for supporting equality-oriented GenAI education at scale (see \autoref{d4}, \autoref{implications}).